-СО Course Objectives CO-1 Understand the Folklore studies as a discipline CO-2 Examine the scope of Folklore in Historical writings.
+СО The learners will be able to CO-1 Understand the Folklore studies as a discipline CO-2 Examine the scope of Folklore in Historical writings.
 CO-3 Explain the theories of Folklore CO-4 Analyse the origin of myths and legends CO-5 Estimate various forms of Folk traditions with special reference to Tamil Nadu.